jpee1420/motorpool-system/MOTORPOOL_PROJECT_PLAN.md

 ---

-## 9. Migration Strategy from Flutter + Firebase
+## 9. Data Migration Strategy (Optional)

 1. **Schema Mapping**
-   - Map Firestore collections (vehicles, maintenance, users) to the new MySQL schema.
+   - Map any legacy data sources (vehicles, maintenance, users) to the MySQL schema.
 2. **Data Export**
-   - Export Firestore collections as JSON/CSV.
+   - Export data from the legacy system as JSON/CSV if migration is required.
 3. **Import Scripts**
-   - Create Laravel console commands to import data into MySQL with proper foreign keys.
+   - Use or extend Laravel console commands to import data into MySQL with proper foreign keys.
 4. **Verification**
    - Spot-check records between old and new systems.
 5. **Cutover Plan**